Kavca/dementia-akm-models/README.md

 Open AKM Modeller:

-<https://akmmclient-main.vercel.app/modelling> latest version with latest features
+<https://akmmclient-main.vercel.app/modelling> the most tested version, but may lack some features

 <https://akmclient-beta.herokuapp.com/modelling> more tested version without latest features

+<https://akmclient-alfa.herokuapp.com/modelling> bleeding edge version with latest featuress not well tested

+(You can switch version by clicking on the dropdown menu "V." in the main menu of AKM Modeller)

 ---